sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 270. ### What are the advantages of formik over redux form library?
-     Below are the main reasons to recommend formik over redux form library
+     Below are the main reasons to recommend formik over redux form library,

      1. The form state is inherently short-term and local, so tracking it in Redux (or any kind of Flux library) is unnecessary.
      2. Redux-Form calls your entire top-level Redux reducer multiple times ON EVERY SINGLE KEYSTROKE.
 This way it increases input latency for large apps.
      3. Redux-Form is 22.5 kB minified gzipped whereas Formik is 12.7 kB